myllynen/rhel-troubleshooting-guide/README.md

 ```
 rpm -qa --last | less
 tail /var/log/dnf.log
-tail /var/log/yum.log
 ```

-Then investigate the application configuration (and make sure what is currently configured in the configuration files is actually in use by the running application process).
+Then investigate the application configuration and make sure what is currently configured in the configuration files is actually in use by the running application process.

 To see all the files changed since installation (from RPMs) use: